The Cool It! Climate Leadership Training program develops and empowers young sustainability champions in schools in British Columbia.

 Thrifty Foods Smile Card Program: Just order a Smile Card from BCSEA and load it for your next shopping trip to Thrifty Foods.
 5% of your purchase will be donated to the Cool It! program.
 Send us an email with your mailing address to request your card!

-SPUD.ca fundraising program: Just purchase your local & organic groceries from SPUD & we get 10%!
+Don't want a produce box?
+Just purchase your local & organic groceries from SPUD & we get 10%!
 SPUD is a grocery delivery service specializing in organic produce and goods, they current serve the Metro Vancouver area, including Chilliwack and Hope, and on South Vancouver Island, from Victoria to Nanaimo.
 1. Purchase a gift card of any value from spud.ca/spudcards 2.
 You will see a drop down list of possible recipients, select BCSEA from the drop-down list 3.
 Complete your purchase and you will receive the gift card by email, which you can redeem at SPUD.ca for local & organic groceries delivered to your home or office.
 4. 10% of your purchase will be donated to the Cool It!
 Climate Leadership Training program!

-Two simple ways to support schools in your community to take positive climate action!
+Three simple ways to support schools in your community to take positive climate action!
 In supporting the ongoing evaluation and development of Cool It! you will be taking part in the inspiring process of providing children with the tools and education they need to champion sustainability in their communities for generations to come.
 We graciously acknowledge the support of Thrifty Foods and SPUD.ca for the Cool It! program.

 If you would prefer to donate directly to BCSEA and the Cool It! program, you can do so here.